 Example Code 1:

-Let us take an example to check if a number is Harshad Number in C++.
+Let's consider an example to verify whether a given number qualifies as a Harshad Number in C++.

 #include <iostream>